NVIDIA/DALI/docs/FAQ.rst

 Q: What data formats does DALI support?
 #######################################
-A: DALI can load most of the image file formats (JPEG, PNG, TIFF, JPEG2000 and more) as well as audio (WAV, OGG, FLAC) and video.
+A: DALI can load most of the image file formats (JPEG, PNG, TIFF, JPEG2000 and more) as well as audio (WAV, OGG, FLAC) and video (avi, mp4, mkv, mov, H264, HEVC, MPEG4, MJPEG, VP8, VP9).
 The files can be stored individually or grouped in storage containers from common DL frameworks - TFRecord, RecordIO, caffe/caffe2 LMDB.
 WebDataset is also supported.
-In case there's no native support for a particular format, the data can be loaded and parsed in user-provided python code and supplied via external source.
+In case there's no native support for a particular format, the data can be loaded and parsed in user-provided python code and supplied via the external source operator.

-Q: How does DALI differ from TF, PyTorch, MXNet, XYZ FW
+Q: How does DALI differ from TF, PyTorch, MXNet, or other FWs
 #######################################################
 A: The main difference is that the data preprocessing, and augmentations are GPU accelerated, and the processing is done for the whole batch at the time to improve GPU utilization.
 Also,